Banco BRB MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

 The description clearly states it returns accounts for bank connections, listing both BANK and CREDIT types with specific fields.
-It distinguishes itself from siblings like openfinance_list_credit_card_bills by directing users to that tool for standardized billing.
+It distinguishes between listing all accounts (omit item) and targeting a single bank (with item), and even points to a sibling tool for billing details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.